Distance Education and Part Time Examination Invigilation Policy

 Procedure for Proctors

-Invigilators are expected to follow the procedures outlined below to ensure that all students/candidates are treated equitably when writing examinations.
+Proctors are expected to follow the procedures outlined below to ensure that all students/candidates are treated equitably when writing examinations.
 Students with special needs will be accommodated as required.

 Prior to the Examination

-- Candidates are expected to appear at the examination room at least 5 minutes before the commencement of the examination for paper based exams and 15 minutes before the commencement of an on-line (computer) exam.
+- Students are expected to appear at the examination room at least 5 minutes before the commencement of the examination for paper based exams and 15 minutes before the commencement of an on-line (computer) exam.

 Entry into the Examination Room

-- The invigilator(s) has the discretion to allow a student to enter the exam room after the exam has commenced, but not after a student has left the exam room.
-In general, candidates will not be permitted to enter an examination room later than 15 minutes after the commencement of the examination, or to leave except under supervision until at least ½ an hour after the examination has commenced.
+- The proctor(s) has the discretion to allow a student to enter the exam room after the exam has commenced, but not after a student has left the exam room.
+In general, students will not be permitted to enter an examination room later than 15 minutes after the commencement of the examination, or to leave except under supervision until at least ½ an hour after the examination has commenced.

 - If space allows, candidates should be seated at every other terminal to minimize any temptation of looking at their neighbour’s answers.